dt-alliances-workshops/claat-mockup/workshop-markdown/azure-lab0-prereq/README.md

       }
     ```

-- 💥**TECHNICAL NOTE**: If the subscription is not `Azure Pass - Sponsorship`, run this command to see all the subscriptions for your user id.
+- #### 💻**TECHNICAL NOTE:** If the subscription is not `Azure Pass - Sponsorship`, run this command to see all the subscriptions for your user id.
 If this is the first time using Azure portal or a trial, then you should only have one subscription.

     ```
       az account list --output table